University of East Anglia: What it's really like

 What is the University of East Anglia (UEA)?

-UEA has around 17,000 students, with 20% of those being international students.
-The university teaches a wide range of degrees, from medicine and healthcare subjects, to creative writing and English literature.
+UEA has around 17,500 students and teaches a wide range of degrees, from medicine and healthcare subjects, to creative writing and English literature.

 Why apply to UEA?